jnsgruk/agendrr/README.md

   - " - Fortnightly"

 # (Optional) A list of colours to be ignored, if events are coloured in your calendar.
+# These IDs can be obtained by running agendrr with the --debug flag.
 ignored-colours:
   - "8"